Member Organizations

 International Standards on Auditing

-The Law No. 06/L–032 on Accounting, Financial Reporting and Auditing requires financial statements of large, medium-size, and small enterprises with an annual turnover of EUR 4 million to be audited.
-Audits must be conducted in accordance with the standards and pronouncements issued by the IAASB as adopted by the Kosovo Council for Financial Reporting (KCFR).
+Law No. 06/L–032 on Accounting, Financial Reporting and Auditing requires statutory audits in Kosovo to be conducted in accordance with International Standards on Auditing (ISA) and related pronouncements issued by the International Auditing and Assurance Standards Board (IAASB), as approved by the Kosovo Council for Financial Reporting (KCFR).

 Current Status: Partially Adopted